nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Demoting an employee

-1. Demoting an employee while all employees are being shown
+1. Demoting an employee while all employees are being shown.

     1. Prerequisites: List all employees using the `list e` command.
 Employees are in the list.